-You can get a properly exposed image by adjusting your aperture, shutter speed or ISO.
+You can get a properly exposed image by adjusting your aperture, shutter speed, or ISO.
 A properly exposed image captures details in the shadows and the highlights.
-In addition, most cameras are equipped with an electronic histogram that will help you get proper exposure if you learn to read it correctly.
+In addition, most cameras have an electronic histogram that will help you get proper exposure if you learn to read it correctly.

 Aperture operates in increments of F-Stops, when you see it on your camera it looks like this “F 1.8”.
 The lower the F-Stop, the more light let into your lens.
-In addition, this is also impacts your depth of field, a common photography term referring to the depth of an image.
+In addition, this is also affecting your depth of field, a common photography term referring to the depth of an image.
 An image with a shallow depth of field would be around “F 1.8”.
 An image with a deep depth of field will be around “F 11” or higher.
-Furthermore, the higher your F-Stop the less light let into your lens.
+The higher your F-Stop, the less light let into your lens.

 What is Shutter Speed?